-

 But, in recent years, sellers have become more knowledgeable about M&A processes and have actively sought support and advice from top-tier financial and legal experts.
 As a result, negotiations are increasingly centered around financial intricacies, such as Quality of Earnings and Quality of Debt adjustments, as well as the relevance and impact of identified contingencies and risk allocation.

-It is likely too early to conclude that the market has become “seller-friendly”, but 2023 has shepherded in a new era where the bargaining power between sellers and buyers is more balanced.
-Players from both sides can expect – and should be prepared for – transactions from 2024 onwards to feature sophisticated sellers, armed with technical understandings of the transaction, resulting in more complex negotiations.
+It is likely too early to conclude that the market has become “seller-friendly”, but recent years have shown that the bargaining power between sellers and buyers is becoming more balanced.
+Players from both sides can expect – and should be prepared for – transactions to feature sophisticated sellers, armed with technical understandings of the transaction, resulting in more complex negotiations.

 The search for deal certainty and limitation of liability